espwangning/esp-chip-errata-test-pr-syn/docs/en/03-errata-description/esp32s2/usb-otg-abnormal-data-ahb-arbitration.rst

 ^^^^^^^^^^^

 1. Avoid AHB bus competition between USB OTG and above peripherals by not using DMA mode of USB OTG, or disabling DMA mode of above peripherals.
-2. Avoid competing with the USB OTG’s AHB bus access.
-Specifically, set USB OTG’s AHB burst transfer mode to INCR to prevent competition from the other peripherals.
+2. Avoid competing with the USB OTG's AHB bus access.
+Specifically, set USB OTG's AHB burst transfer mode to INCR to prevent competition from the other peripherals.
 In this mode, USB OTG will occupy the AHB bus exclusively until the burst transfer is completed.

 .. note::
     Use the INCR burst mode with care, as it requires adjustment to maximum packet size (MPS) for USB OTG endpoints, so that burst time is smaller than the timeout period of the competing peripherals.